What AI tools for sales and marketing alignment actually do

 2. 6sense

 6sense is an account-based platform that uses AI to identify anonymous buying behavior and predict account readiness.
-This means the platform can tell you which accounts are researching solutions before they fill out a form or talk to sales.
+The platform can tell you which accounts are researching solutions before they fill out a form or talk to sales.

 The system tracks buyer research activity across the web, matches it to accounts in your target list, and assigns buying stage scores.
 It integrates with CRM and marketing automation platforms to trigger campaigns and sales alerts when accounts show high intent.
 The platform includes account identification, predictive scoring, segment building, and orchestration capabilities.